MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-CustomNudgeSettings.md

 ```

 ### -Title
-The Title parameter specifies the title of the custom nudge section in the Briefing email.
+The Title parameter specifies the title of the Custom Nudge section in the Briefing email.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String